Caring for Your Gear

 Spare parts & repairs

-Don’t throw away that dry sack or pack cover just because that pesky rodent at your last campsite chewed a hole in it.
+Don’t throw away that dry bag or pack cover just because that pesky rodent at your last campsite chewed a hole in it.
 With our tips about repairing tears and holes in coated fabrics, your gear can see you through many more trips.

 Know the limitations of the materials